apleshakov/ephyra/README.rst

 Introduction
 ------------

-Ephyra is a library to help with mouse configuration for application software; includes both Python and C implementations.
+Ephyra is a library to help with mouse configuration for application software; includes both Python and C (tested with Windows 10 and VS 2019 only) implementations.
 It supports full rotation and same screen ratio/distance approaches.

 Usage
 -----